Supervising Peer Support / LxP Workers

 The Healer must find the Wounded within

-Do you work in a peer support role?
-Would like to explore co-creating a supervision relationship with me?
+Do you work in a peer support or mental health support role?
+Would you like to explore co-creating a supervision relationship with me?

 I have completed Supervision Skills for Health & Social Service Professionals with the NZ Coaching and Mentoring Centre.